dmitriisem/PaylocityBugChallenge/README.md

 **Description:**

 API allows to use PUT method on deleted record.
-API shows "200" status code and shows and a response body with empty "salary" and "gross" fields + negative value in the "net" field.
+API shows "200" status code and shows a response body with an empty "salary" and "gross" fields + negative value in the "net" field.

 **Steps to reproduce:**
 1) Create POST request using "https://wmxrwq14uc.execute-api.us-east-1.amazonaws.com/Prod/api/employees" end point;